Welcome to hell

 Despite the training Alf would have received, very little would have prepared him for the reality of life on frontline.
 Detailed knowledge of war could have only come from active service.
 Still, experience is only one side of the coin when discussing a soldier’s chances of survival.
 Luck is the other.

 Alf’s team would have usually formed part of a four-gun battery.
 His gun mates would have been the members of his ‘trench household’ when in the line.
-It was to these people he would have day-to-day contact with, while Alf’s closest friends, or ‘mucking-in pals’, were those who he would have helped above all others and they would do the same for him.
+It was to these people he would have day-to-day contact with, while Alf’s closest friends, or ‘mucking-in pals’, were those who he helped above all others and they would do the same for him.
 We can be sure that Private Adams was with 243 MG Coy when it was posted to the Arleux-Fresnoy and Oppy-Gavrelle sectors under the command of 31 Division.
 The company arrived on the Western Front on 18 July, 1917 and, as was standard practise, Alf drew up his army will on the following day.

 ‘In the event of my death I give the whole of my property and effects and monies in the bank to my wife, 132 Battersea Park Road, Battersea, SW.